 The WWCH Gleaning Coordinator duties included: advertising and making reminder calls for the Community Food Forums; securing donations of produce to give to the participants, compiling information and recipes relating to that month’s produce, securing a location, and bringing miscellaneous materials such as plates and utensils for sampling.

 The instructor from WW Gleaners, gathered ingredients, found and prepared recipes for each month’s featured fruit or vegetable, brought samples of each recipe to the CFF, and taught the hour-long class.

 Designing an educational and enjoyable class

-Keep participants engaged by offering samples throughout class of different recipes, talking while chopping or preparing vegetables, and asking questions of the students.
+Keep participants engaged by offering samples throughout class of different recipes, talking while chopping or preparing vegetables, and asking students questions.
 The more participants interact with the instructor and the organizer, the more comfortable they will be and the smoother the CFF will go.
 Participants ask questions when they feel at ease during class.
 Be patient and always treat the participants as equals!
-Sometimes the ease of a relationship between instructor and student takes time.
+Sometimes it takes a little while for the instructor to develop a strong relationship with students.

 Provide an incentive for participants to return.
 Follow up with them!

 Participants take time out of their days to travel to, attend, and return home or back to work from CFFs.
 Provide incentives for them to come back.
 At each CFF, bring samples, handouts for them to look at during the hour, and an interested attitude to keep them engaged.
 If working with low-income populations, use budgeted money or try securing a donation from a local grocery store for $10 vouchers for each participant.
 The monetary incentive is not necessary but does provide a helpful incentive for folks struggling with poverty to return to the CFF each month.